Misattribution of arousal: Results

-More males contacted the female experimenter when they had just walked down the suspension bridge, which was thought to be due to their misattribution of their arousal (they believed that they were feeling sexual arousal at the sight of the female instead of feeling the leftover physiological arousal from the fear of walking across the suspension bridge).
+More males contacted the female experimenter when they had just walked down the suspension bridge, which was thought to be due to their misattribution of their arousal (they believed that they were feeling sexual arousal at the sight of the woman instead of feeling the leftover physiological arousal from the fear of walking across the suspension bridge).
 This was interpreted by the researchers to mean that the men found the woman more attractive when they had more anxiety about crossing the bridge.
 There were no significant differences on either bridge when the researchers used a male confederate to give the Thematic Apperception Test and his phone number for any further questions about the experiment.

 Subsequent research

 Experiment: expansion on initial demonstration

-Fear is not the only emotion that can be a result of misattribution of arousal.
+Fear is not the only emotion that can result in misattribution of arousal.
 One of the earlier studies that focused on misattribution of arousal was done by Schachter and Singer in 1962.
 The researchers told the participants in their study that they were testing how their vision responded to a shot of vitamins called Suproxin.
 Suproxin was actually a shot of epinephrine or a placebo.
 Epinephrine activated the sympathetic nervous system and produced symptoms such as an elevated heart rate and blood pressure.
 The researchers then either told the participants the effects of the epinephrine, said nothing about any potential effects of the epinephrine, or told them they may feel some effects that had nothing to do with the epinephrine (for example, the researchers told the participants they could experience a headache from the shot).
-The participants were told that they had to wait 20 min for the Suproxin to get into their bloodstreams.
+The participants were told that they had to wait 20 minutes for the Suproxin to get into their bloodstreams.
 While they were waiting, a confederate (a participant who is also covertly collaborating with/an associate of the researchers) who was either euphoric or angry waited with the participant to see if the emotion of the participant could be manipulated by the epinephrine and the emotion of the confederate.
-The confederate played basketball with pieces of balled up scrap paper while in the euphoric state or had to take a questionnaire and became very angry with the personal questions in the anger state.
+The confederate played basketball with pieces of balled-up scrap paper while in the euphoric state or had to take a questionnaire and became very angry with the personal questions in the anger state.
 The participants then were observed to see if they appeared to be angry or euphoric and took a self-reported survey about their mood.

 They found that if someone was physiologically aroused without being aware of it, they would attribute their arousal to a recent thought in their memory.
 The researchers also found that emotions (in this study, euphoria and anger) could be manipulated by providing a participant with a shot of epinephrine.